 |Communitywide FCU||2.10% ($1+)||Funds - Monthly||Learn More|

 |Elements Financial||2.10% ($2.5k - $250k)||Helium Savings 1 year Promo - New Money||Learn More|

 |Vio Bank||2.07% ($100)||High Yield Online Savings Account||Learn More|

 |HSBC Direct||2.05% (Up to $2m)||HSBC Direct Savings||Learn More|

 What to consider when choosing the best online savings account

 When committing to a bank, you may want some peace of mind knowing your deposits won’t go to waste over the years.
-Online bank rates have been on the rise since 2014, with a steep incline starting after a Fed rate hike in June 2017 and continuing through to the latest rate increase in Dec.
+In 2014, online bank rates began to rise steadily, with a steep incline starting after a Fed rate hike in June 2017 and continuing through to the latest rate increase in Dec.
 2018.
-While online savings rates are looking promising, the same isn’t true for brick-and-mortar institutions, however, which still earn at an average 0.28%, according to our data.
+However, with the Fed’s three latest rate cuts, savings account rates are now on a slight decline, although it’s not expected to continue for much longer.
+Still, online savings rates continue to outperform brick-and-mortar institutions, which still earn at an average 0.27%, according to our data.

-For a better rate outlook, you could consider opening a certificate of deposit (CD), or two.
-Average savings rates haven’t responded the most positively to the recent series of Fed rate hikes, thanks to traditional big banks keep their rates low.
-Average CD rates, on the other hand, have seen an increase in response to the rate hikes.
-Since CDs lock in your rate for a few months or years at a time, you can use these accounts to take better advantage of the high-rate climate.
+For a potentially better rate outlook, you could consider opening a certificate of deposit (CD), or two.
+Average savings rates don’t respond the most positively to Fed moves quite like CDs do, thanks to traditional big banks keeping their rates low to drag down the average.
+Average CD rates, on the other hand, saw an increase in response to the rate hikes.
+Since CDs lock in your rate for a few months or years at a time, you can use these accounts to take advantage of today’s rates before they drop even further.
 Once your CD term matures, a new rate may apply, so you’ll have to check whether you’re still getting the best rate deal.